For information on Mobile money, click on any of the below links.

 For more information on the services available via Mobile Money in your recipient’s country, please check the provider’s website or visit one of their dedicated agents.

-- How safe is mobile money?
+How safe is Mobile Money?

-Similar to a bank account, funds held in a Mobile Money account are protected by local financial regulations.
+As Mobile Money is a similar concept to a bank account, funds held in a Mobile Money account are protected by local financial regulations.
 Mobile Money providers and partners like WorldRemit are required to check the identity of their users - making it much harder for fraudsters and criminals to use these services illegally.

 Mobile Money services store a record of every transaction and account balance, so even if the phone or SIM card is lost or stolen, the user’s money is kept safe.
 Additionally, every transaction requires identification in the form of a secret PIN.